jonasmcferreira/whiteiron/jhed-wasteland/setting.md

 The weather in Jhed should always be effecting both sides of combat, and there will be benificial arcane winds.

+### Tectonics

+Recently Jhed has experienced a few powerful tectonic events, news that doesn't reach the other regions.
+Clearly something has disturbed these glacial wastes, but also created a new opportunity for uncovered riches and knowledge.
+Entrances lost to thousand year snow now uncovered, but even more now lurks the lands and seas.

 ## Map/World Logistics

 ### Path to J'hed